-As of June 30, 2009, the estimated remaining installments of the 29 vessels that we have contracted to purchase but have not yet been delivered were approximately \$1.9 billion, which we expect to fund primarily from our credit facilities, our retained cash from the reduction to our quarterly dividend and additional equity offerings.
-To fund the remaining portion of the price of the vessels we have contracted to purchase, we intend to raise in the range of approximately \$180 million to \$240 million in common or other equity and or other forms of capital over the next approximate 20 to 24 month period beginning in late 2010 to early 2011.
-These amounts assume that the second \$100 million tranche of the Preferred Shares is completed in the fourth quarter of 2009 and are based on a quarterly dividend of \$0.10 per common share.
+As of September 30, 2009, the estimated remaining installments of the 27 vessels that we have contracted to purchase but have not yet been delivered were approximately \$1.8 billion, which we expect to fund primarily from our credit facilities, our retained cash from the reduction to our quarterly dividend and additional equity offerings.
+To fund the remaining portion of the price of the vessels we have contracted to purchase, we intend to raise in the range of approximately \$180 million to \$240 million in common or other equity and or other forms of capital starting in approximately the fourth quarter of 2010 or first quarter of 2011 and ending in approximately second quarter 2012.
+These amounts are based on a quarterly dividend of \$0.10 per common share.
 The current state of the global financial markets and current economic conditions may adversely impact our ability to issue additional equity at prices that will not be dilutive to our existing shareholders or preclude us from issuing equity at all.
 We continue to actively pursue alternatives that will allow us to defer or eliminate some or all of our current equity needs.

-As a result of the current economic slowdown and over-capacity in the container shipping industry as well as the uncertainty of the capital markets, we have been pursuing alternatives in cooperation with our shipyards and charterers to delay the delivery of some of the 29 vessels that we have contracted to acquire over the next three years.
-In this regard, we entered into agreements with some of our shipyards whereby under certain circumstances we had the option to delay the delivery of up to 15 of the newbuilding vessels that we have contracted to purchase.
-In July 2009, we exercised the option to delay the delivery of 11 of the 15 vessels.
-For the remaining four vessels, we have not exercised the option to delay the delivery of one of the vessels and we have until a date later in August 2009 to exercise the options for the remaining three vessels.
-As set out in the option agreements, we will compensate the shipyards for their costs and expenses related to the deferral at the time we pay the final instalment to the shipyards.
+As a result of the current economic slowdown and over-capacity in the container shipping industry as well as the uncertainty of the capital markets, we have been pursuing alternatives in cooperation with our shippards and charterers to delay the delivery of some of the 27 vessels that we have contracted to acquire over the next 30 months.
+In this regard, we entered into agreements with some of our shippards whereby under certain circumstances we had the option to delay the delivery of up to 15 of the newbuilding vessels that we have contracted to purchase.
+In July 2009, we exercised the option to delay the delivery of 11 of the 15 vessels and we deferred the delivery dates for those vessels for periods ranging from two to 15 months from the dates agreed to under the original shipbuilding contracts.
+We did not exercise the option to delay the delivery of the remaining four vessels.
+As set out in the option agreements, we will compensate the shippards for their costs and expenses related to the deferral at the time we pay the final installment to the shippards.
 The shipbuilding contracts and time charters have been amended to reflect the deferred dates.

 One of our shippards also agreed to delay the delivery of two additional vessels that were not subject to option agreements.
-The shipbuilding contracts for these two vessels will be amended to allow for the new delivery dates but the amendments will be subject to certain conditions related to the refund guarantees before the amendments are effective.
-The time charters for these vessels will also be amended to provide for the new delivery dates.
+The deferrals are for a period of approximately nine months from the dates that were agreed to under the original shipbuilding contract.
+The shipbuilding contracts and time charters for these two vessels have been amended to allow for the new delivery dates.